DouglasDunn/FitForm/notes/goals/daily.md

 # 9/25/18
 (X) Get profile by username for the back end.
-() Get profile by username for the front end.
+(X) Get profile by username for the front end.